heydovetail/react-masonry-responsive/README.md

   gap?: number;

   // An array of items to render in the masonry layout.
 Each item
-  // should either be a React.ReactNode component to render, or an object
+  // should be an object a unique key and a node (React component).
-  // with the component and an optional unique key.
   items: MasonryItem[];

   // The desired width for each column in the masonry layout.
 When columns